 This type of rate works well for clients that have regular ongoing work that they want you to complete for them.

-It also works well for when you have a large number of projects or work that is hard to charge by the word or hour, like brainstorming or idea pitching.
+It also works well when you have a large number of projects or work that is hard to charge by the word or hour, like brainstorming or idea pitching.

 But it isn’t the right approach for clients who just have one-off projects or sporadic work.